FishZe/FishZe/README.md

 🤔 As GaoKao approaching, I had to spent more time in study, so ...  you may have difficulty connecting me.

-💬 I would like to communicate with dalaos if you are willing to.....
+💬 I want to study more from Dalaos in github!

 ## 📫 [BOLG](https://www.fishze.com)  &  [e - mail](mailto:3053473706@qq.com)